Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_if_statement.md

     ```

 ## Or

-The **Or** keyword is a logical operator, and is used to combine conditional statements:
+The **Or** keyword is a logical operator, and is used to combine conditional statements.

 **Code Example**
     ```jac linenums="1"